eugeniedugoua/website/content/home/research.md

 - **Learning from Unincentivized and Incentivized Communication: A Randomized Controlled Trial in India.**<br>
 *with [Yonas Alem](http://www.yonasalem.net/) (University of Gothenburg)*.<br>
+*Conditionally Accepted at the Journal of Economic Development and Cultural Change*<br>
 [Pdf here](papers/Alem.Dugoua_Solar_Lanterns.pdf)
 <details>
 <summary> Abstract